Dechtman Wealth Management | June 1, 2020

 Don’t wait for the recession to get worse before getting your finances in order.
 Among the strategies for dealing with market uncertainty, there are a couple of things that you should resist.
 First, resist the temptation to make early withdrawals from your 401k.
 The power of compounding has been widely covered, and early withdrawals can set you back years that you may never recover.
 If there is a dire need to take an early withdrawal, don’t proceed until you have a long conversation with your wealth advisor.

 Second, don’t invest like a twenty-year-old if you’re in your late 60’s.
-Although the market will provide very good returns over time, if your horizon to retirement is within five or ten years, now is not the time to weight your portfolio into highly volatile market sectors.
+Although the market can provide very good returns over time, if your horizon to retirement is within five or ten years, now is not the time to weight your portfolio into highly volatile market sectors.

 Investing strategies based on sound principles shouldn’t change that much even during a recession or other negative market event, like that precipitated by the Coronavirus.
 But following these few tactics can help you weather the uncertainty that comes with a recession.